dlang-tour/core/public/content/en/basics.md

 # Arrays

 The are two types of Arrays in D: **static** and **dynamic** arrays.
-Access to arrays of any kind are always bounds checked;
-a failed range check yields a `RangeError` which aborts the application.
+Access to arrays of any kind is always bounds checked - a failed range check yields a `RangeError` which aborts the application.
 The brave can disable this with the compiler flag `-boundschecks=off` to squeeze the last cycles out of their binary.

+#### Static arrays

-**static** arrays are stored on the stack if defined inside a function or in static memory otherwise.
+*Static arrays are stored on the stack if defined inside a function or in static memory otherwise.
 They have a fixed, compile-time known length.
-An static array's type includes the fixed size:
+A static array's type includes the fixed size:

     int[8] arr;